Upload a QIF Data File from Your Bank

 Use Excel's CONCATENATE formula to preserve data if needed.

-Use the Description column to manage auto-categorization.
+Add a "Category" column to manage auto-categorization.

 - Save each file as CSV with filenames that roughly match the property addresses.